BA (Hons) (Sydney)

 Jane McAdam AO is Scientia Professor of Law and Director of the Andrew & Renata Kaldor Centre for International Refugee Law at UNSW.
 She is a Fellow of the Academy of the Social Sciences in Australia, a Fellow of the Australian Academy of Law, a Research Associate at Oxford University’s Refugee Studies Centre, an Associated Senior Fellow at the Fridtjof Nansen Institute in Norway, and a Senior Research Associate of the Refugee Law Initiative in London.
-She was a non-resident Senior Fellow in Foreign Policy at The Brookings Institution, Washington DC from 2012–16, and a Visiting Professor at Harvard Law School in fall 2019.
-In fall 2022, she will be a Global Professor of Law at NYU.
+She was a non-resident Senior Fellow in Foreign Policy at The Brookings Institution, Washington DC from 2012–16 and a Visiting Professor at Harvard Law School in fall 2019.
 In 2021, Professor McAdam was appointed an Officer of the Order of Australia (AO) 'for distinguished service to international refugee law, particularly to climate change and the displacement of people'.

 Professor McAdam has a doctorate in law from the University of Oxford, and first class honours degrees in law and history from the University of Sydney.
 She publishes widely in international refugee law and forced migration, with a particular focus on climate change, disasters and displacement.
 She has special expertise on cross-border relocations, especially in the Pacific, and a keen interest in the global history of refugee and migration law.
 Her research has been supported by a number of Australian Research Council grants, including a prestigious Future Fellowship (2012–15).
 She has published 13 books, over 70 peer-reviewed scholarly articles, and hundreds of other publications, presentations and parliamentary submissions.
 She is joint Editor-in-Chief of the International Journal of Refugee Law, the leading journal in the field.

 Professor McAdam serves on a number of international committees, including the International Law Association’s Committee on International Law and Sea-Level Rise (as Co-Rapporteur until 2018); the Advisory Committee of the Platform on Disaster Displacement; the Technical Advisory Group for the Pacific Climate Change Migration and Human Security Programme; and the Advisory Council of the Institute on Statelessness and Inclusion.
-She has been an expert advisor to the United Nations High Commissioner for Refugees, the International Organization for Migration, and the World Bank’s Thematic Working Group on Environmental Change and Migration.
+She has been an expert advisor to the United Nations High Commissioner for Refugees, the International Organization for Migration, and the World Bank’s Thematic Working Group on Environmental Change and Migration, and was appointed to draft a Pacific Regional Framework on Climate Mobility.
 From 2016–17, she led UNSW's Grand Challenge on Refugees & Migrants.

 2015 - honoured as one of Australia’s top 10 Women of Influence